Welcome to Darwin, the traditional lands of the Larrakia people.

-Greater Darwin
+Greater Darwin & surrounds

-Picture a place where beautiful landscapes and a stunning coastline surround a busy, multicultural city.
+A place where stunning coastlines surround a thriving and unique city.
 A cultural melting pot where great food and new friends paired with a unique outdoor lifestyle awaits you.
-Welcome to Darwin, the traditional lands of the Larrakia people.

 The City of Palmerston is centrally located approximately 20 kilometres from Darwin and 10 kilometres from the start of Litchfield Shire.